MATERIALS

 FAQ

-Pure vitamin C (L-ASCORBIC ACID) is water-soluble and unstable, which makes it harder to penetrate the skin’s outer layer.
+Pure vitamin C (L-ASCORBIC ACID) is water-soluble and unstable, which makes it harder to reach the skin’s surface layers.
 Research suggests that lowering the pH below 3.5 can help improve stability and absorption.

 However, since skin sensitivity and tolerance vary from person to person, the ideal pH is not an absolute rule and can depend on individual skin needs.